betagouv/chatwoot-buildpack/README.md

 # chatwoot-buildpack
 Chatwoot Buildpack

-# Deployer l'app sur scalingo
+# Deploy on scalingo

-Ajouter le lien vers le buildpack dans un fichier .buildpacks Ajouter un addon redis et un addons postgresql à votre app Deployer
+- Add the link this buildpack in a .buildpacks file : https://github.com/betagouv/chatwoot-buildpack#main
+- In scalingo :
+    - set the chatwoot version in the env var : CHATWOOT_VERSION=2.2.1
+    - Add redis and postgresql addon to your app
+    - Deploy
-Scaler le container release et le container worker, puis restart les 3 containers
+    - Scale release and worker container to 1 and restart all 3 container

-CHATWOOT_VERSION=2.2.1

-# ENV var pour la suite :
+# Env var :

-se crée automatiquement lors de l'ajout des addons dans l'interface scalingo DATABASE_URL=$SCALINGO_POSTGRESQL_URL REDIS_URL=$SCALINGO_REDIS_URL
+Check that you have the following env var (they should be set automaticaly when adding addons) DATABASE_URL=$SCALINGO_POSTGRESQL_URL REDIS_URL=$SCALINGO_REDIS_URL

-# ENV var for prod :
+## ENV var for prod :
 SECRET_KEY_BASE=

-# ENV var à définir pour enregistrer les fichiers :
+## ENV var to store files on S3 storage :
 https://www.chatwoot.com/docs/self-hosted/deployment/storage/supported-providers
 ACTIVE_STORAGE_SERVICE=s3_compatible
 STORAGE_ACCESS_KEY_ID=